Robinia pseudoacacia: Ecology

+Black locust is a shade-intolerant species and therefore is typical of young woodlands and disturbed areas where sunlight is plentiful and the soil is dry.
+In this sense, black locust can be considered a weed tree.
+It also spreads by underground shoots or suckers, which contributes to the weedy character of this species.

 When growing in sandy areas this plant can enrich the soil by means of its nitrogen-fixing nodules, allowing other species to move in.
 On sandy soils black locust may replace other vegetation which cannot fix nitrogen.

 Black locust is a typical early successional plant, a pioneer species.
 It grows best in bright sunlight and does not handle shade well.
 It specializes in colonizing disturbed areas and edges of woodlots before it is eventually replaced with taller or more shade-tolerant species.
 It prefers dry to moist limestone soils but will grow on most soils as long as they are not wet or poorly drained.
 This tree tolerates a soil pH range of 4.6 to 8.2.
 Within its native range it will grow on soils of Inceptisols, Ultisols, and Alfisols groups, but does not do well on compacted, clayey or eroded soils.
 Black locust is a part of the Appalachian mixed mesophytic forests.

 Black locust is host to up to 67 species of lepidoptera, and provides valuable cover when planted on previously open areas.
 Its seeds are eaten by bobwhite quail and other game birds and squirrels.
 Woodpeckers may nest in the trunk since older trees are often infected by heart rot.
+The deeply grooved bark also makes it a preferred species for some bat roosts.

 Pests

 Locust leaf miner Odontota dorsalis attacks the tree in spring and turns the leaves brown by mid summer, slowing the growth of the tree though not seriously.
 Locust borer Megacyllene robiniae larvae carve tunnels into the trunk of the tree and make it more prone to being knocked down by the wind.
 Heart rot is the only significant disease affecting black locust.
 Black locust is also attacked by Chlorogenus robiniae, a virus which causes witch's broom growths; clear leaflet veins are a symptom of the disease.
+The black locust is among the preferred reproductive hosts of the polyphagous shot-hole borer (PSHB, Euwallacea fornicatus).
+The PSHB will tunnel galleries into the trees, where it cultivates a fusarium fungus as a food source.
+The tree's vascular systems are disrupted; causing dieback.